-Mrs Sherilene Adams is the Manager for Waste Management at the KLLM.
+Mrs Sherilene Adams is an administrator at the KLLM who is responsible for Waste Management at the KLLM.
 Mrs Adams is however not designated as the Waste Management Officer in terms of the Waste Act.
+The KLLM must designate an employee from middle to senior management level to be responsible for co-ordinate matters pertaining to waste management within the municipality as set-out in the DEA (DEFF) guideline for the designation of waste management officers (WMOs).